SAP/macos-app-patcher/README.md

 [![REUSE status](https://api.reuse.software/badge/github.com/SAP/macos-app-patcher)](https://api.reuse.software/info/github.com/SAP/macos-app-patcher)

-### About this project

-Patcher is a centralized update tool for SAP open-source applications, ensuring users always have access to the latest versions while reducing the need for individual push deployments and simplifying release management.
+### Automatic updates, zero hassle

+_Patcher_ is the easiest way to keep SAP open-source applications for macOS up to date.
+Install it once, and it automatically delivers the latest versions in the background, so you never have to wonder whether you're running the current release.

+Looking for more tools?
+The built-in **Discover** section lets you explore and install all available SAP open-source applications with just a few clicks.

 <br/>